Formulation and analysis

 In rehabilitation, coming to a diagnostic conclusion and making a firm decision is difficult because there are many unknowns and uncertainties.
 One common way to handle this is to speak in relatively vague generalities without committing to any specific formulation.
 The clinician can then adapt their understanding later without acknowledging that the original analysis was incorrect.

-Unfortunately, this lack of commitment means that the clinician learns less because they never have to acknowledge that a formulation was incorrect.
+Unfortunately, this lack of commitment means the clinician learns less because they never have to acknowledge that a formulation was incorrect.
 Failures are often associated with good learning and improved quality of practice.

 Conversely, committing to something in writing will make the clinician (or the clinical team) more careful and thoughtful.
 For example, the clinician may double-check the quality of a crucial piece of important information or ensure that information from all domains of the biopsychosocial model has been considered.

-It documents facts and reasoning.
+Facts and reasoning.

-The formulation must be well-written, using plain English (translated if necessary, in equally straightforward terms), and with a clear, logical structure.
+The formulation must be well-written, using plain English (translated, if necessary, in equally straightforward terms), and with a clear, logical structure.
 It also needs to be succinct.
-A more than one-page formulation is too long, and many suitable formulations will be much less.
-Seeking feedback from patients and others will improve the recording of formulations.
+A formulation that is more than one page is usually too long, and many suitable formulations will be much less.
+In more challenging cases, one may have a concise formulation with a more extended discussion of some aspects recorded separately.

 Conclusion

 Everyone will have an initial impression of the patient’s situation as soon as they meet.
 It is their understanding of the case.
-However, internal explanatory beliefs are often incomplete, sometimes wrong, and are not subject to any critical evaluation.
+However, internal explanatory beliefs are often incomplete, sometimes wrong, and not subject to critical evaluation.

 This page has outlined some of the characteristics of a suitable formulation.
 One analogy is to consider a formulation as a map.
 The map shows how and why a patient arrived at his current location, including places (events) passed through and difficulties overcome.
 In this analogy, the patient’s route is determined by the disabilities, which will limit the ways available.
-But the map will show the patient’s possible routes to move on.
+However, the map will show the patient’s possible routes to move on.
 Which course is taken will depend upon the patient’s preferred reachable destination.